-Mentor Forum Automotive UK
+Mentor Forum Automotive

 Modern cars are undeniably sophisticated and complex engineering products.
 Upfront engineering design is a key, controlling factor to commercial success.
 Get it right and if down-stream functions such as manufacturing, sales and servicing also perform well, then the product can succeed.
 Get it wrong and the rest is irrelevant.

-The electrical and electronic systems can represent up to 40% of the total cost of a car and are a major contributor differentiated selling features whilst at the same time providing essential sub-systems for drive, efficiency and safety.
+The electrical and electronic systems can represent up to 40% of the total cost of a car and are a major contributor of differentiated selling features whilst at the same time providing essential sub-systems for drive, efficiency and safety.
 Such platforms are complex to design.
 They are composed of multiple systems and design domains.
 “Getting it right” is the basic requirement.
-“Getting it right and optimised” is the real goal.
+“Getting it right and optimized” is the real goal.

 What You Will Learn

 Mentor Forum Automotive is an event to help engineers that design automotive E/E systems.
 The objective of the forum is to explore solutions to the Systems Engineering challenges associated with automotive platform developments.
 The forum will debate the hurdles which teams experience moving “down and back up” the V-model diagram across multiple domains.
 Interactions between the electrical, network, ECU and software domains, tracking requirements and managing change will be explored as the day develops.
-Customer presented case-studies will demonstrate solutions in action.

 Who Should Attend